Peripheral artery disease prevention

 When it comes to the actual pressure readings, the Doppler requires the medical professional to manually calculate the index.
 Since the MESI ABPI measuring device is designed with smart software and Plethysmographic sensors that automate the calculation with more accuracy, the measurement is objective and eliminates human error.

 As an additional perk, the MESI ABPI device generates an automatic report, equipped with Pulse Waveforms, that can be analyzed on a PC and then printed out, whereas a Doppler doesn’t.
-This comes in handy for maintaining patient records and insurance billing, as well as.

 Conducting a measurement with the handheld Doppler probe also requires the medical staff to be specifically trained.
 Whereas, all medical professionals are already familiar with cuffs and need only to place them on the right extremities to get a reading.